ovh/docs/pages/bare_metal_cloud/dedicated_servers/changing_root_password_linux_ds/guide.en-gb.md

 Even if you do not need to grant other persons access to your server, creating a user account without any special permissions (possibly referred to as `normal user` or `regular user` as well) can be useful for security purposes.
 For example, there is no danger of accidentally damaging the system by deleting or altering server configuration files when executing commands or processes from a user account without elevated permissions.

 Another best practice example is to create a user account dedicated to an application hosted on your server.
-Even if this user account becomes compromised through this application, the lack of elevated permissions will prevent greater harm.
+Even if the user account becomes compromised through this application, the lack of elevated permissions will prevent greater harm.

 Create a new user account (replace `username` with the actual name of the user account, for example the name of an application):